 5.2 Role Administration

-The first thing you will do when setting up users is to establish “Roles”.
+The first thing you will do when setting up users is to establish Roles.
 More than one role may be established for your company, and there is no limitation to how many roles may be set up.
-Roles should be established with the company’s policies and practices in mind.
+Roles should be established with your company’s policies and practices in mind

-Depending on which services your company is using on the Consolidated Payables platform, your screen may look different from the one below.
+Depending on the services your company is using on the Consolidated Payables platform your screen may look different from the one below

 5.3 Description of Features for defining a Role